styled-components/styled-components/CONTRIBUTING.md

 # Contributing to `styled-components`

 As the creators and maintainers of this project, we want to ensure that `styled-components` lives and continues to grow and evolve.
 The evolution of the library should never be blocked by any single person's time.
 One of the simplest ways of doing this is by encouraging a larger set of shallow contributors.
-Through this, we hope to mitigate the problems of a project that needs updates but there's no-one who has the power to do so.
+Through this, we hope to mitigate the problems of a project that needs updates but there's no one who has the power to do so.

 ## Ownership